-Anthon has been serving the SEA community since 2006 and has spent over 15 years working with low-income communities, including seven years of international non-profit work.
-He is a first generation college student who graduated with bachelor's degrees in both sociology and philosophy from the University of Malta and attended Seattle University for graduate studies in non-profit leadership.
-In addition to his work with SEA, Anthon is active in the community as an artist and artist manager.
+Anthon has been serving the SEA community since 2006 and has been working with low-income communities for nearly 20 years, including seven years internationally.
+Anthon’s passion is inspired by personal experiences as a queer youth/young adult, of homelessness, and other family experiences stemming from generational poverty and trauma.
+A first generation college student, Anthon graduated with bachelor's degrees in sociology and philosophy from the University of Malta, and attended Seattle University for graduate studies in non-profit leadership.
+In addition to working at SEA, Anthon is active in the community as an artist and artist manager.

 Jeff has been working for non-profit organizations in Seattle for over 10 years.
 Prior to SEA, Jeff worked with the Street Outreach Service’s Syringe Exchange program and the Capitol Hill Homeless Youth Case Management Program.
 Jeff is a co-founder of the People’s Harm Reduction Alliance (PHRA), which operates the University District Syringe Exchange.
 He holds a master's in public administration from the University of Washington.
 In addition to his work, Jeff enjoys soccer, working with PHRA, and spending time with his amazing partner, VeraEve.